PitPik/Schnauzer/README.md

 schnauzer.js ships with support for both the [CommonJS](http://www.commonjs.org/) module API and the [Asynchronous Module Definition](https://github.com/amdjs/amdjs-api/wiki/AMD) API, or AMD.

-## Main differences to Handlebars

-Schnauzer and Handlebars do almost the same thing, but there is a difference in size (10x) and performance.
-Schnauzer has almost the same power as Handlebars but the size of Mustache and a higher performance.
-Schnauzer does not throw errors when markup is not valid.

 ### Dynamic rendering

 Other than handlebars, schnauzer has 2 optional functions that get triggered with every single tag that gets rendered so the template can be kept alive even after the first rendering.
 `renderHook()` and `loopHelper()`.
 With those functions it's possible to keep track of all the rendered variables and rendering functions including a special character `%` set infront of every variable.
-This way it's possible to overwrite parts of the rendered template after it was first rendered without having to re-render the whole template.
+This way, when used in the DOM, it's possible to overwrite parts of the rendered template after it was first rendered without having to re-render the whole template.
 This is perfect for developing MVC like libraries/frameworks that need to partialy update HTML on the fly.

 * * *

 ## handlebars.js [not present any more.]

-Will be back soon.
-(Handlebars facade for Schnauzer)
+(Handlebars facade for Schnauzer) ... maybe back one day.

 ## Usage